Simplot Games: J.R. Simplot

-Agribusiness magnate J. R. Simplot (1909–2008) was an enthusiastic supporter of the Simplot Games and regularly attended on Saturdays to view the ceremonies and final events.
+Agribusiness magnate J. R. Simplot (1909–2008) was a supporter of the Simplot Games and regularly attended on Saturdays to view the ceremonies and final events.
 He enjoyed mingling with the high school participants, shaking hands, encouraging them to do well on the track and in school, and sharing one of his secrets to success: “Stay with it and just do your best.”

 He recognized the similarity in finding success in business and on the track: hard work, vision, the willingness to take risks, and the ability to overcome the odds.

 Simplot launched his empire in 1923 at age fourteen in Declo in Cassia County, and no doubt recognized the potential in each of the young athletes he greeted.

 Ceremonies and Parade of Athletes

 The Ceremonies and Parade of Athletes has been an annual tradition of the Simplot Games.
 During this Olympic-style event, 2,000 athletes make their way around Idaho State University's historic wood track.
 Also during the Ceremonies and Parade of Athletes special guest are introduced, national anthems are played, and athletes from each state enjoy their moment in the spotlight.